canonical/chisel/docs/explanation/slices.md

 A package's slices can be defined via a YAML slice definitions file.
 Check {ref}`slice_definitions_ref` for more information about this file's format.

+## Naming convention

+In Chisel, slices are recognized by the following pattern:
+`<package_name>_<slice_name>`.

+For example, the slice `libc6_libs` refers to the slice definition `libs` of the package `libc6`.

+The use of an underscore in this pattern is what distinguishes package names from slice names, as this character is not allowed in Debian package names.